 In addition, they are doing it without micromanaging or overworking employees or setting them up for failure with unrealistic goals.
 If you run a small business, you know the link between employee productivity and profit.
 This Balboa Capital blog has tips on how to boost employee productivity.

-1. Say “no” to unproductive meetings.
+Say “no” to unproductive meetings.

-To make meetings a good use of everyone’s time, email your employees a few days in advance with the topic(s) that will be discussed, along with the tasks each person will be responsible for.
-Providing this information ahead of time keeps everyone on the same page, and can result in shorter and more productive meetings.
+To make meetings a good use of everyone’s time, email your employees a few days in advance with the topics discussed and the tasks each person will be responsible for.
+Providing this information ahead of time keeps everyone on the same page and results in shorter and more productive meetings.

-New or upgraded computers, software, office printers, and telephone systems can be acquired with an affordable equipment leasing solution, so you won’t need to break the bank.
-Having the right equipment not only enables your employees to perform their duties efficiently and on time, it also changes the way your company is perceived.
+New or upgraded computers, cloud software, office printers, and telephone systems can be acquired with an affordable equipment financing solution, so you will not need to break the bank.
+In addition, having the right equipment enables your employees to perform their duties efficiently and on time and changes how your small business is perceived.

-3. Reward your employees with perks.
+Reward your employees with perks.

-Large tech companies aren’t the only ones who understand the value of on-the-job perks.
-Small businesses like yours are providing their employees with extras to help boost productivity, morale and loyalty.
-Things like movie tickets, health club memberships, restaurant gift cards, team retreats, and the occasional day off are some of the many perks to consider.
+Some of the many perks to consider include movie tickets, health club memberships, restaurant gift cards, team retreats, and the occasional day off.
 An online survey conducted by a leading recruiting website reveals employees view on-the-job perks as one of the top three indicators of job satisfaction/confidence.